Backpacking Europe and looking for useful tips? This article is all you need!

 - Use hospitality networks like Couchsurfing and stay for free.

-- Try volunteering, using networks like Workaway.info and stay and eat for free.
+- Try volunteering, using networks like Workaway.info and staying and eating for free.

 Unless you intend to stay away from group tours, pre-booking a tour is always a good idea in Europe.
 Again, for the same reasons… 1) because pre-booking things is the trend in Europe, and 2) the sooner you book, the more discount you get (in most cases).